Ops-Team-Leverege/Mustard/replit.md

 - **Transcript Detail View**: Dedicated page (`/transcripts/:id`) shows individual transcript with filtered insights/Q&A from that specific call, accessible by clicking transcript rows on company pages.
 - **Meeting Date Support**: Transcript upload form includes optional meeting date field to set custom date for when meeting occurred; if not provided, defaults to current timestamp.
 - **Dashboard Analytics**: Companies page features dashboard cards showing (1) Recent Meetings from last 7 days with clickable links to transcript details, and (2) Companies by Stage pie chart visualization using Recharts, with color-coded stages (Prospect: slate, Pilot: blue, Rollout: orange, Scale: green).
+- **Contact Management**: Smart duplicate prevention when adding transcripts (checks existing contacts by name and nameInTranscript); dedicated "Merge Duplicates" feature on company pages to consolidate duplicate contacts while preserving the newest non-null metadata (job titles, transcript aliases) and maintaining Q&A pair references.
+- **Transcript Management**: Dedicated Transcripts page (`/transcripts`) with full list view, search by name/company, edit/delete capabilities with confirmation dialogs, and cascade deletion of associated insights and Q&A pairs.

 ## External Dependencies